cxj/cxj.github.io/_posts/2015-06-25-apache-php-postgres.md

 copy is a INI format file read by a custom configuration class for PHP web applications.

-This result leaves me unsatisfied, so I have no given up on getting to the bottom of this problem and finding a better solution.
+This result leaves me unsatisfied, so I have not given up on getting to the bottom of this problem and finding a better solution.